-In the midst of all that, a follow-up e-mail expressing gratitude for the opportunity is of tremendous importance.
+In the midst of all that, a follow-up email expressing gratitude for the opportunity is of tremendous importance.
 It isn't merely a suggestion; it's something you should sit down to compose as soon as you return home.
-In the interview follow-up e-mail examples below, you'll find templates that can be tailored to your particular situation.
+In the interview follow-up email examples below, you'll find samples that can be tailored to your particular situation and tips for getting the writing spot on.

 If some time has passed after you've submitted an application, feel free to take a moment to send a follow-up.
 Worst case scenario, you'll hear radio silence again.
 No harm done.